Bodies in Motion: Stroboscopic Capture with George Simian

 May 16 @ 5:00 pm - 11:00 pm| $249.00

-The depiction of subjects in motion has been one of the fascinations of photographers since the invention of photography: in this workshop we will photograph dancers with the multiple-exposure technique known as STROBOSCOPIC LIGHTING, to create extraordinary images right in camera.
+Depicting subjects in motion has fascinated photographers since the invention of photography.
+In this workshop we will photograph dancers with the multiple-exposure technique known as STROBOSCOPIC LIGHTING, to create extraordinary images right in camera!

-Our performers, the extraordinary Diavolo company dancers, who combine amazing feats of physical prowess with grace and illusionary effortlessness, will endlessly repeat their difficult movements – to give you many opportunities to capture them at their peak!
+Our performers, professional modern dancers, combine amazing feats of physical prowess with grace and illusionary effortlessness!
+They will endlessly repeat their difficult movements, to give you many opportunities to capture them at their peak.

-* To learn more about the history of stroboscopic photography, look into Eadward Muybridge and Harold Edgerton.
+To learn more about the history of stroboscopic photography, look up Eadward Muybridge, Harold Edgerton and Gjon Mili.